rishabhrao/rdamn/README.md

 npm run dev:startDocker
 ```

-Then in another terminal run the Next.js Development Server:
+### Run the Next.js Development Server

+`Note`: You will need to run the following commands in a new terminal.

 ```bash
 cd rdamn